naredula-jana/Jiny-Kernel/doc/benchmarks.md

-##  Performance improvements.
+##  Golang in Ring0 Performance improvements.

-### Benchmark-1( Golang in Ring0):
+### Performance Improvement-1:

- **Golang14.2 in Ring-0:** [Golang Runtime system is modified](https://github.com/naredula-jana/Golang-Ring0/commit/f28f33636e253a59792495bc17727466ef819cf9) to run only in Ring-0 on a Jiny platform.
+ **Golang-14.2 in Ring-0:** [Golang in Ring-0 uses modified Runtime system of Golang-14.2](https://github.com/naredula-jana/Golang-Ring0/commit/f28f33636e253a59792495bc17727466ef819cf9) to run on a Jiny platform.
 Jiny kernel already supports any runtime systems like Java, Golang,..etc to run in ring-0.
-More details are available [here:](https://github.com/naredula-jana/Jiny-Kernel/blob/master/doc/GolangAppInRing0.pdf)
+More details are available [here:](https://github.com/naredula-jana/Jiny-Kernel/blob/master/doc/GolangAppInRing0.pdf).
+Below are the sample golang applications tested on both the platforms, one is on Jiny and other is Linux.
+On Jiny platform golang will be running in ring-0 only, on linux platfom the application will be running in ring-3 and ring-0, and it switches from ring-3 to ring-0 on entry of system call and vice versa on exit, this switching slows down the application.
+Below Test results shows the application running on Jiny is 2 to 10X faster when compare to linux platform.

+ The degree of performance improvement depends on the following factors:
+ 1.  **Percentage of IO calls:** The amount of io calls used inside the applications, the io calls are file,network read-write.
+Most of the IO calls like file,network leads to system calls.
+Test-1 clearly demonstrates the amount the performance gain on Jiny when compare to Linux platform.
+ 2.  **Percentage of channel messages across the cpu-cores:** The amount of channel messages across the go-routines sitting on different cores.

+**Performance Tests:**
+1.   **Test-1 :**  The test results shows that for the IO intensive [application](https://github.com/naredula-jana/Jiny-Kernel/blob/master/test/golang_test/file.go) performs better on Jiny due to system call intesive. golang app completes in 22sec on Jiny platform versus 202sec on default linux platform, means it is almost 10X improvement.
-**Test-1 :** Comparision of performance between [golang14.2 application](https://github.com/naredula-jana/Jiny-Kernel/blob/master/test/golang_test/file.go) in  Ring-0 on Jiny platform versus default golang14.2 on linux x86-64 platform.
-In this comparision the application is system call intesive, due to this app in Ring-0 Jiny platform performs much better when compare to linux platform, the reason is system call need lot of cpu resources in switching from ring-3 to ring-0 and vice-versa.
-If the number of system calls are less then both run at the same speed.
-The test results shows that for the system call intensive app, golang app completes in 22sec on Jiny platform versus 202sec on default linux platform, means it is almost 10X improvement.
+2.   **Test-2:** The test results shows that for the IO  and channel intensive [application](https://github.com/naredula-jana/Jiny-Kernel/blob/master/test/golang_test/server.go) performs better on Jiny, the reason is system calls from IO aswell as futex from channel messages across the cores.
+If the number of system calls are less then both run at similar speed.
+The test results shows that golang application completes in 90sec on Jiny platform versus 180sec on default linux platform, means it is almost 2X improvement.

-** Test-1 Results**
+**Test-1 Results:**

  <table border="1" style="width:100%">
   <tr>
-    <td><b>Test# </b></td>
+    <td><b>Test Number </b></td>
-    <td><b> Description</b></td>
-    <td><b>Throughput</b></td>
-    <td><b>Comment</b></td>
+    <td><b> Throuughput on Jiny-Ring-0 </b></td>
+    <td><b>Throughput on Linux platform</b></td>
+    <td><b>Comments</b></td>
   </tr>
   <tr>
-    <td>1 </td>
+    <td>Test-1 </td>
-    <td> default Golang14.2 app on linux platform  </td>
+    <td> timetaken = 22sec   </td>
     <td> timetaken = 208 sec</td>
-    <td>  </td>
+    <td>  almost 10X improvement.
+Reason: large amount of write system calls due to IO.
+On linux platform system call is a cpu intesive because of switching from ring-3 to ring-0 and vice versa.
+On Jiny platform system call is light weight function call and runs only in ring-0. </td>
   </tr>
     <tr>
-    <td>2 </td>
+    <td>Test-2 </td>
-    <td>  golang14.2 app in  Ring-0 on Jiny platform </td>
-    <td> timetaken = 22sec </td>
+    <td> timetaken = 96sec </td>
-    <td> almost 10X improvement  </td>
+    <td> timetaken = 180 sec </td>
+    <td> almost 2X improvement.
+Reasons:a) large amount of futex system calls generated due to send/recv function from  channels between go-routines . b)  write system calls due to IO. </td>
   </tr>
   </table>

-Running Golang app in ring-0 on Jiny platform: (Test completed in 22 sec):
+**Test-1 on both the platforms:**

 ```

+Running On Jiny Platform: (Test completed in 22 sec):

 -->insexe /data/nfile -count=400000000